Importing content into a lesson is made easy in these steps.

 As an Author, you are able to create your own content using the EdApp Authoring Tool and you can also import content from AICC and SCORM packages or import previously created EdApp content into a lesson.
 In this post, we will explain how to import existing content into an EdApp lesson.

 Note that: EdApp is compatible with SCORM 1.2.
 However, the user experience can be affected if the original content was not built to be utilized on mobile.
 SCORM files will not be able to utilize EdApp's peer learning features and Analytics suite.
 Completions will flow through but scores will not.

 Importing a SCORM or AICC package

 It's recommended to build your courseware on EdApp's native authoring suite when possible for the best user experience.

 EdApp supports SCORM 1.2.
 However, the user experience can be affected if the original content was not built to be utilized on mobile.
 SCORM files will not be able to utilize EdApp's peer learning features and Analytics suite.

-Navigate to the 'Courses' pane.
+Navigate to the 'Course' pane.
 Navigate to the course and then the lesson you would like to import content into.

 Navigate to the Authoring Tool and select 'Add New Slide' in the left-hand pane.

 Navigate to 'Advanced'.
 Here, you find options to import your AICC or SCORM package.